-This week’s theme: New teachers
+This week’s theme: new teachers

-Q: What is your favorite classroom moment?
+Q: What will your classroom look like?

 “Familiar Faces” is a recurring feature that offers a brief profile of individuals who live in the Uncompahgre Valley in an effort to showcase what makes the area unique.
 Each week, the focus will shift to representatives of a specific group, such as photographers, teachers, clergy members, etc. To suggest a group or individual, email firstname.lastname@example.org.